Geoscientist

 Their daily life is rugged and highly observational.
 During field expeditions, they wear hardhats and carry rock hammers, trekking through the deep jungles of the Titiwangsa Range or Borneo.
 They map "Outcrops" (exposed rock faces), studying the angle of the rock layers (strike and dip) to understand how tectonic plates smashed together millions of years ago.

 They apply this ancient history to modern problems.
-If a developer wants to build a massive highway through a mountain pass (like the Karak Highway), the Geoscientist must conduct a "Slope Stability Assessment."
+If a developer wants to build a massive highway through a mountain pass (like the Karak Highway), the Geoscientist must conduct a "Slope Stability Assessment".
 They analyze the soil and rock type to legally certify that the mountain will not collapse in a landslide during the next monsoon season.

 They also hunt for critical minerals (like silica or rare earths) required for manufacturing, or assess sites for toxic groundwater contamination.
 AI can help color-code a satellite map, but AI cannot hike into a ravine, strike a rock, identify its mineral cleavage by eye, and make a brilliant intuitive leap about the geological history of the area.
 It is a rugged, deeply foundational scientific career.